ExyrianAscendant/ROE-for-Pereo/ExyrianAscendantROE.md

 * All weapons must represent some coded cooldown or reload, without exception.
 * Shotguns should fire prim bullets or use raycast.
 * Bullets must not intentionally penetrate walls, barricades, or shields designed to stop them with lethal intent.
-* Any type of temporary deterrent, such as smoke, flashbangs, flames, etc., should never last more than 10 seconds.
+* Any type of temporary deterrent, such as smoke, flashbangs, flames, etc, should never last more than 10 seconds.
 * Strict movement inhibitors on equipment or its effects are not authorized.
 * Body armor that provides full 360° protection (Combat 2.0) requires prior approval is currently NOT AUTHORIZED.
 * Healing abilities are not currently permitted.